Brilliantcrank/airbag-industries/content/longboard/david-carson-has-a-masterclass.md

 title = "David Carson has a Masterclass."

 +++
+Learn new perspective in graphic design from David-effing-Carson for fifteen dollars?
+Uh, yes please.
+Totally looking forward to this class.

-Ah man, where was this amazing resource thirty years ago?
-Better late than never and I can't wait to get in and absorb everything.
-Also, I love that he's able to skateboard around his studio—new life goal registered.
+Also, I love that he's able to skateboard around his studio—new life goals registered.